(Chapter written by Jacques Garrigue)

 When you want to use distinct names for the variable and the label appearing in the type, you can use a naming label of the form ~name:.
 This also applies when the argument is not a variable.

-Labels obey the same rules as other identifiers in Caml, that is you cannot use a reserved keyword (like in or to) as label.
+Labels obey the same rules as other identifiers in OCaml, that is you cannot use a reserved keyword (like in or to) as label.

 Formal parameters and arguments are matched according to their respective labels1, the absence of label being interpreted as the empty label.
 This allows commuting arguments in applications.
 One can also partially apply a function on any argument, creating a new function of the remaining parameters.

-If in a function several arguments bear the same label (or no label), they will not commute among themselves, and order matters.
+If several arguments of a function bear the same label (or no label), they will not commute among themselves, and order matters.
 But they can still commute with other arguments.

-As an exception to the above parameter matching rules, if an application is total, labels may be omitted.
-In practice, most applications are total, so that labels can be omitted in applications.
+As an exception to the above parameter matching rules, if an application is total (omitting all optional arguments), labels may be omitted.
+In practice, many applications are total, so that labels can often be omitted.

 But beware that functions like ListLabels.fold_left whose result type is a type variable will never be considered as totally applied.

-When a function is passed as an argument to an higher-order function, labels must match in both types.
+When a function is passed as an argument to a higher-order function, labels must match in both types.
 Neither adding nor removing labels are allowed.

 Note that when you don’t need an argument, you can still use a wildcard pattern, but you must prefix it with the label.